Basic (Robert Quine and Fred Maher album): Legacy

 In 1984, Lou Reed named Basic among his favourite albums.

 Basic was one of several mid-1980s albums recorded by collaborative duos working with drum machines and incorporating heavy overdubbing, alongside Fred Frith's and Henry Kaiser's Who Needs Enemies?
 (1983), Andy Summers' and Robert Fripp's Bewitched (1984) and Bill Frisell's and Vernon Reid's Smash & Scatteration (1985); Milkowski believes that Quine and Maher's project "had the distinct advantage" over the other albums because of Maher's skills as a drummer as well as guitarist.
 Quine and Maher subsequently worked on other projects together in the 1990s, collaborating on albums by Lloyd Cole, and Suzanne Rhatigan.
-Lou Reed described Basic as one of his current favourite albums in an 1984 interview in The Pittsburgh Press.
+Lou Reed described Basic as one of his current favourite albums in a 1984 interview in The Pittsburgh Press.
 Philadelphia guitarist Chris Forsyth has been influenced by the album, particularly on "Techno Top" from All Time Present (2019) and the album This Is BASIC (2024), the latter a tribute to Basic recorded with fellow guitarist Mick Millevoi and Natural Information Society percussionist Mikel Patrick Avery.
 Forsyth considers Basic to be comparable to landmark albums by Davis, Eno and Joni Mitchell.

 Gene Santoro, writing in a 1986 DownBeat article, commented that Basic remained the best to hear Quine's multiple influences collide.
 Also in 1986, Guitar Player called it "a stunning, varicolored musical tapestry from Robert's encyclopedic influences".
 However, in Pitchfork, Blackwell writes that although the album's sounds – its mix of "programmed drums, ambient drift, and indulgent guitar explorations" – were outré in 1984, they "quickly became dated."
 In 1997, Quine commented on the album's unpopularity: "People say 'you should put five or six records a year'.
 Just ask them 'What's your favorite track off Basic?' and they just look at me.
 There's very few people who like those records."